Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 The tools to empower your inside and outside sales reps

-Whichever team structure you decide is right for you, you need tools and sales technology that allow your reps to work at their optimal level and collaborate efficiently.
+Whichever team structure you choose, you need tools and sales technology that enable your reps to work at their optimal level and collaborate efficiently.

 As Stan Masseueras, former VP of Business Development and Partnerships at Intercom, explains: